ACT and ASSET Tests

 Both the tests identify the knowledge and skills gained by students.
 However, the question types and pattern of the test are different.
 While the ACT test has the Writing section, there is no Writing section in the ASSET test.

-The ACT ASSET test is used for different purposes and therefore, the student must make the choice between the two tests based on what he/she plans to study or pursue.
+These tests are used for different purposes and therefore, the student must make the choice between the two tests based on what he/she plans to study or pursue.
 The important difference between the two tests is that each one is a placement test for different college courses.
 If one wants to pursue a 2-year study course, then ASSET is the right choice.
 On the other hand, if the student's aim is to join a research program, then ACT is the appropriate choice.
 It is best that one charts down his/her requirements and based on those, he/she should make the decision about the preferred test.
-One must choose the right ACT ASSET test and prepare well for the test to realize his/her dream.
+One must choose the right test and prepare well to realize his/her dream.